r0ller/hi-engmorph-foma/README.md

 -createdb.sql was used the create the empty db files
 -upenn_morphtxt2db.cpp was used to create the converted_engmorph.db from comment_free_morph_english.txt
 -adjust_upenn_morphdb.cpp was used to adjust it and get engmorph.db which was finally used onwards
--the various build*.sh scripts were used to build the programs to convert the relevant info to the corresponding *.lexc files
+-the various build*.sh scripts were used to build the programs to convert the relevant info from the engmorph.db into the corresponding *.lexc files
--english.foma was taken from the [foma](https://fomafst.github.io/morphtut.html) site and enhanced manually -finally some manual adjustments were applied to the lexc files -createfst.sh was used to create english.fst in the end
+-english.foma was taken from the [foma](https://fomafst.github.io/morphtut.html) site and enhanced manually -finally some manual adjustments were applied to the lexc files
+-createfst.sh was used to create english.fst in the end

 Note: This is not a 1:1 transformation of the original and is still in development so expect many bugs/mistakes